ripSquid/styrdokument/pm/eng/pm_for_naringslivsnamnden.md

 ### 2.2 Deputy chairperson

-The vice chairperson shall in the absence of the chairperson carry out their duties and execute their responsibilities.
+The deputy chairperson shall in the absence of the chairperson carry out their duties and execute their responsibilities.
-The vice chairperson is also responsible for the work delegated to them by the chairperson by mutual agreement.
+The deputy chairperson is also responsible for the work delegated to them by the chairperson by mutual agreement.

 ## 3 Activities